-Egypt specialist Alex Grose guides you through 4,000 years of history on the Giza Plateau.
+Egypt specialist Alex guides you through 4,000 years of history on the Giza Plateau.

-No matter how seasoned a traveller you are, nothing on earth can prepare you for the sense of awe you feel as you set eyes on the pyramids at Giza for the very first time – truly one of the most iconic sights on the planet.
-With the tallest pyramid (the Great Pyramid of Khufu) standing a colossal 139 metres, the pyramids dominate the Giza Plateau, where the ancient desert landscape reaches the outskirts of bustling Cairo.
+No matter how seasoned a traveller you are, nothing on Earth can prepare you for the sense of awe you feel as you set eyes on the pyramids at Giza for the very first time — truly one of the most iconic sights on the planet.
+With the tallest pyramid (the Great Pyramid of Khufu) standing a colossal 139 m (456 ft), the pyramids dominate the Giza Plateau, where the ancient desert landscape reaches the outskirts of bustling Cairo.

 They can even be seen from downtown areas of the city, providing a constant reminder to modern Egyptians of their ancestors watching over them, as they have done for more than 4,000 years.